MyParcelCOM/docs/content/api/resources/hooks/action.md

 | includes  | array                                             | An array of include keys that will be added to the resource body.                                                                 |           |

 ### Verifying requests
 Use the `secret` attribute to set a key which is used to sign every POST request.
-The generated signature is HMAC SHA-256 authentication code which is unique for each request.
+The generated signature is an HMAC SHA-256 authentication code which is unique for each request.
 The message used to generate the HMAC code is the raw JSON request body.

 #### HMAC SHA-256 verification (PHP)